UNICEF targets deadly diarrhea, pneumonia in poor kids

-NEW YORK (Reuters) - Concerted efforts to control diarrhea and pneumonia, the biggest killers of children under the age of five, could save the lives of up to 2 million of the world’s poorest children each year, the United Nations Children’s Fund said on Friday.
+NEW YORK, June 8 (Reuters) - Concerted efforts to control diarrhea and pneumonia, the biggest killers of children under the age of five, could save the lives of up to 2 million of the world’s poorest children each year, the United Nations Children’s Fund said on Friday.

 The lives saved would be largely in Sub-Saharan Africa and South Asia, according to a new study from the Fund.